What is EPF?

 - Check the status of UAN (Universal Account Number).
 It must be activated and the mobile number registered with it must be in working condition

 - The Universal Account Number must be linked with the KYC i.e. Aadhaar, PAN and bank details.

 Note: In case of absence of any of these conditions, approval from the employee’s previous employer is required.

 Step 1: Visit the MEMBER e-SEWA portal to initiate the process.

 Step 2: Enter your UAN, password and case-sensitive captcha code.
 Then click Sign In.

 Step 3: A new screen will appear.
-Click on the ‘Manage’ tab and select KYC to check the correctness and verification of details mentioned like Aadhaar, PAN and Banks information.
+Click on the ‘Manage’ tab and select KYC to check the correctness and verification of details mentioned like Aadhaar Card, PAN Card and Banks information.

 Step 4: After complete verification of KYC details, click on the ‘Online Services’ tab and select ‘Claim (Form-31, 19 & 10C)’ from the drop-down list.